 Why We Love It: Our lead tester said, “No competitor blocks out noise better, or feels more comfortable, than the QuietComfort Ultra.”
 The bold, bass-heavy sound makes every listen exciting.
 Their 24-hour battery life exceeds even the longest-lasting earbuds, making them easy to take anywhere without the worry of recharging.

 Should You Buy It?
 The higher price of the Bose QuietComfort Ultra means they aren't for everyone.
-While we think their performance justifies their price, we think some users could be happy saving on a slightly less awe-inspiring pair.
-But if impressive noise cancellation is your primary goal, with comfort for hours and listening to high-quality sound, these should make your shortlist.
+While we believe their performance justifies their price, we think some users might be happy with a slightly less awe-inspiring pair at a lower cost.
+However, if impressive noise cancellation is your primary goal, with comfort for hours and the ability to listen to high-quality sound, these should make your shortlist.
 If the price gives you pause, the Bose QuietComfort are very similar and could save you about $100 on average.

 Who Is This Best For: Budget-conscious listeners who want a full-featured set of noise-cancelling, over-ear headphones without the premium price tag will love the 1More SonoFlow.
 They're ideal for commuters, travelers, or office workers who appreciate decent sound quality and peace of mind at an affordable price.